 Another Way of Creating Line Chart

 Apart from this way, there is another way of creating a line chart in Tableau.
 In the top right corner of Tableau screen, a “Show me” option is available.
 In that drop-down, we can select many kinds of plots for visualizing our data.
 In the below screenshot highlighted section creates a line chart for us.

 Step-1: We need to click on below-marked section – “Show me”

 Step-2: Among the below-marked section we can choose one based upon our data whether data is continuous or discrete.

 This is a guide to Line Chart in Tableau.
-Here we discuss the visualization in tableau with Single and Multiples Line Chart Examples.
+Here we discuss the basic concept with visualization in tableau with Single and Multiples Line Chart Examples in detail.
 You may also look at the following article to learn more –